jdmar3/inls718/schedule/index.md

 ### \#21: Incidental information acquisition; Browsing and serendipity

 Bawden, D. (2011).
 Encountering on the road to Serendip?
 Browsing in new information environments.
-In Foster, A., & Rafferty, P. (eds.), *Innovations in Information Retrieval: Perspectives for Theory and Practice.* London: Facet Publishing, 1-22. \[SILS Library - Z699 .I56 2011\]<span class="amcc">\[IN SAKAI\]</span>
+In Foster, A., &amp; Rafferty, P. (eds.), *Innovations in Information Retrieval: Perspectives for Theory and Practice.* London: Facet Publishing, 1-22. \[SILS Library - Z699 .I56 2011\]<span class="amcc">\[IN SAKAI\]</span>